Codekage224/PRODIGY_ML_02/README.md

-# PRODIGY_ML_02
-Grouping of customers based on their store purchase history
+# Grouping of customers based on their store purchase history
+Hello Everyone.
+This project is done as one of my tasks from my internship from PRODIGY INFOTECH.
+Here I've implmented K-Means Clustering Algorithm which helps us to group people based on their purchase History on the store.